-This article details the steps for building a fixed position pull-up bar, which can also be used to create a set of accompanying parallel bars to give everything you need for a bodyweight strength training facility.
+This article details the steps for building an outdoor, fixed-position, pull-up bar that will outlive your grandchildren.
+You also have the option to build a set of parallel bars to create the ultimate bodyweight strength training setup.

-- Strong and sturdy enough for at least one person to train safely and with intensity.
+- Heavy duty - strong and sturdy enough for at least one person to train safely and with intensity.

 The sturdy design and outside setting of this bodyweight gym will give you the perfect venue for some freestyle bar work and more than enough room for muscle-ups, bar handstands or hanging gymnastics rings.